alco/porcelain/README.md

 #=> ">like this<\n... >like this< the end.\n"
 ```

+### Streams

 Programs can be spawned asynchronously (using `spawn()` and `spawn_shell()`)
-allowing for continuously exchaning data between Elixir and the external
+allowing for continuously exchanging data between Elixir and the external
 process.

 In the next example we will use streams for both input and output.